MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-reconcile-bank-accounts-separately.md

 ---
-title: Reconcile Bank Accounts Separately| Microsoft Docs
+title: Reconcile Bank Accounts Separately
 description: Describes how your inventory value is reconciled with the general ledger.
 services: project-madeira
 documentationcenter: ''